 The Disney Vacation Club offers affordable ways to save money on your vacations; there’s no doubt about that.
 While taking your family along on any Disney vacation is a costly adventure, this is just one way to make it a little more affordable on your wallets and bank account.

 If you don’t want to become a DVC member, you can still reap the savings and benefits!

-Renting Disney Vacation Club points allows you to get all of the same perks and benefits as a club member, without the added costs.
-Meaning that you still get a Deluxe hotel room!
+Renting Disney Vacation Club points allows you to get all of the same perks and benefits as a club member without the added costs.
+This means that you still get a Deluxe hotel room!
 As an added bonus, you also get free parking.

 Where are the Disney Vacation Club Resorts?